William-King977/eng84_final_frontend/README.md

 > Dev branch

 ## Introduction
 The aim of this project is to create a simple service that can scrape useful data from ITJobswatch website and display the current top 30 jobs.
-The app is written in Python 3 with Flask microframework.
-We decided to create one-page website which is divided into four sections:
+The app is written in Python 3 with the Flask microframework.
+We decided to create a one-page website which is divided into four sections:
 - Home
 - Our Team
 - Top 30 Jobs